lolilovess/cutehub/README.md

 </div>

 > ### 🧶 tension status
-> **perfectly sturdy.** we finally rounded the sidebar and fixed the about section. no loose threads allowed in the 38.6m usd empire. 🏁
+> **perfectly sturdy.** we finally rounded the sidebar and fixed the about section. no loose threads allowed in the crochet empire.
+>

 ---